pietheinstrengholt/az-303-304-Microsoft-Azure-Architect-Design-Exam-Notes/README.md

   - Allows to see errors only on small percentage of the visitors.

 ### Design for Business Continuity
-- Scaling for Business Continuity: allows to recover quickly from disasters.
-Scaling up: larger hardware, more memory, bigger CPU.
-Scaling out: multuple instances.
-Auto-scaling is only supported on Standard and Premium.
-Choose a metric and the app will scale based on the metric.
-SQL Database also has a scaling feature, which is called Elastic Scale.
-Allows database sharding.
-CDN scaling and scaling across different regions.
-Traffic Manager to direct to the quickest responding site.
-Scaling-up an application involves moving to a higher pricing tier, which can be done in the Azure portal in a few minutes.
+- Scaling for Business Continuity:
+  - allows to recover quickly from disasters.
+  - Scaling up: larger hardware, more memory, bigger CPU.
+  - Scaling out: multuple instances.
+  - Auto-scaling is only supported on Standard and Premium.
+  - Choose a metric and the app will scale based on the metric.
+  - SQL Database also has a scaling feature, which is called Elastic Scale.
+  - Allows database sharding.
+  - CDN scaling and scaling across different regions.
+  - Traffic Manager to direct to the quickest responding site.
+  - Scaling-up an application involves moving to a higher pricing tier, which can be done in the Azure portal in a few minutes.
+- Data Replication:
+  - SQL databases distributed to other regions.
+  - SQL Sync is not pure replication, but sync.
+  - SQL Geo Replication.
+  - Data Replication.
-- Data Replication: SQL databases distributed to other regions.
-SQL Sync is not pure replication, but sync.
-SQL Geo Replication.
-Data Replication.
-Premium tier = active geo-replication.
-Up to 4 copies in the same region or across other regions.
-Primary is always ahead.
+  - Premium tier = active geo-replication.
+  - Up to 4 copies in the same region or across other regions.
+  - Primary is always ahead.
 Secondary is sometimes behind.
+- Disaster Recovery:
-- Disaster Recovery: Use deployment slots for minimal downtime.
-Use multiple instances for minimal downtime.
-Thinks about back strategy.
-Backups are stored as blobs, Azure Storage Account is needed to store backups on.
-High Availability consists of Availability, Scalability, Fault Tolerance.
-Recovery Time Objective (RTO) = maximym amount of time to restore application functionality.
-Recovery Point Objective (RPO) acceptable time window of data loss.
-Locally redundant storage (LRS) and Zone Redundant Storage (ZRS) storage stores 3 copies of your data in a single region, while Azure Geo Redundant Storage (GRS) and Read-access Azure Geo Redundant Storage (RA-GRS) stores 6 copies across two regions.
+  - Use deployment slots for minimal downtime.
+  - Use multiple instances for minimal downtime.
+  - Thinks about back strategy.
+  - Backups are stored as blobs, Azure Storage Account is needed to store backups on.
+  - High Availability consists of Availability, Scalability, Fault Tolerance.
+  - Recovery Time Objective (RTO) = maximym amount of time to restore application functionality.
+  - Recovery Point Objective (RPO) = acceptable time window of data loss.
+  - Locally redundant storage (LRS) and Zone Redundant Storage (ZRS) storage stores 3 copies of your data in a single region, while Azure Geo Redundant Storage (GRS) and Read-access Azure Geo Redundant Storage (RA-GRS) stores 6 copies across two regions.
-- Azure Resource Manager (ARM) Templates: Use Azure Resource Manager (ARM) Templates to create automated deployment of resources for highly available web apps.
-You leverage from having the same configuration across different locations or regions.
+- Azure Resource Manager (ARM) Templates:
+  - Use Azure Resource Manager (ARM) Templates to create automated deployment of resources for highly available web apps.
+  - You leverage from having the same configuration across different locations or regions.

 ### Microsoft System Center for Hybrid Model
-- Microsoft System Center: Software to manage infra and operations.
-App Controller = spins up virtual machines on-prem Hyper-V or virtual machines on Azure, Data Protection Manager (DPM) = complete backup solution for servers, Server Manager (IT Service Manager) = library for ITIL, Configuration Manager (SCCM) = everything included to manage the infra, EndPoint Protection = firewall, Orchestrator (SCO) = manager for the runbooks and orchestration.
-VM Manager (VMM) = manage the virtual machines, scaling scripting, etc., Unified Installer = installer.
-Hybrid model = mixture of cloud and on-prem.
-Azure model = only Azure.
+- Microsoft System Center:
+  - Software to manage infra and operations.
+  - App Controller = spins up virtual machines on-prem Hyper-V or virtual machines on Azure
+  - Data Protection Manager (DPM) = complete backup solution for servers
+  - Server Manager (IT Service Manager) = library for ITIL
+  - Configuration Manager (SCCM) = everything included to manage the infra
+  - EndPoint Protection = firewall
+  - Orchestrator (SCO) = manager for the runbooks and orchestration.
+  - VM Manager (VMM) = manage the virtual machines, scaling scripting, etc.
+  - Unified Installer = installer.
+    - Hybrid model = mixture of cloud and on-prem.
+    - Azure model = only Azure.
-- Considerations for Choosing the Hybrid Model: Authentication, Response time, Single points of failure, Data travelling over distances.
+- Considerations for Choosing the Hybrid Model:
+  - Authentication
+  - Response time
+  - Single points of failure
+  - Data travelling over distances.
-- When to Use a Hybrid Model: Maintain control over the data, Web apps and mobile apps can access existing on-premises data and services securely.
-Flexbility between cloud providers.
-On demand scalability.
+- When to Use a Hybrid Model:
+  - Maintain control over the data
+  - Web apps and mobile apps can access existing on-premises data and services securely
+  - Flexbility between cloud providers.
+  - On demand scalability.

 ### Monitoring
+- Azure Monitoring:
-- Azure Monitoring: minimal monitoring is enabled by default.
-Turn on verbose monitoring for more details.
-Verbose monitoring requires a storage account.
-Up to 10 days.
-Management portal has monitoring.
-Azure Monitor and Diagnostic Service.
-Azure Management API's can be used to retrieve monitoring details.
-System Center Operations Manager (SCOM) is typically what is really used for detail insights.
+  - minimal monitoring is enabled by default.
+  - Turn on verbose monitoring for more details.
+  - Verbose monitoring requires a storage account.
+  - Up to 10 days.
+  - Management portal has monitoring.
+  - Azure Monitor and Diagnostic Service.
+  - Azure Management API's can be used to retrieve monitoring details.
+  - System Center Operations Manager (SCOM) is typically what is really used for detail insights.
-- System Center Operations Manager (SCOM): SCOM is the heart of operations.
-Azure Management Pack fo Operations is needed to get details from Azure.
-Allows also monitoring of SQL Server, Web Apps.
-Requires to install an agent to be installed on server to do monitoring.
-Requires PKI certificates between machines for trust and security.
+- System Center Operations Manager (SCOM):
+  - SCOM is the heart of operations.
+  - Azure Management Pack fo Operations is needed to get details from Azure.
+  - Allows also monitoring of SQL Server, Web Apps.
+  - Requires to install an agent to be installed on server to do monitoring.
+  - Requires PKI certificates between machines for trust and security.
-- Monitoring Use Cases: Global Service Monitor = Measure the experience of the end users (what is the delay of the website?), Applications Insights = allows to monitor application at the code level, e.g. application or SQL exceptions.
-Can be added during development (SDK).
-System Center = Integrated monitoring with your onpremises and Azure applications.
-Overall health of the system(s).
+- Monitoring Use Cases:
+  - Global Service Monitor = Measure the experience of the end users (what is the delay of the website?)
+  - Applications Insights = allows to monitor application at the code level, e.g. application or SQL exceptions.
+    - Can be added during development (SDK).
+  - System Center = Integrated monitoring with your onpremises and Azure applications.
+    - Overall health of the system(s).
+- Patching Strategy:
-- Patching Strategy: Fault Domain = everything that can be seen as a single point of failure.
-Availability set allows to run outside a single fault domain.
-Should have at least 2 instances of each role.
-Update Domain = For PaaS apps, Microsoft will try to update the apps for only a single Update Domain at a time.
-Maintenance is planned.
-Keep you applications across multiple update domains to avoid downtime.
-Maximum of 20 update domains per role service.
-Default = 5 update domains.
-Deployment Slots = staging copy, which allows to fast deployment.
+  - Fault Domain = everything that can be seen as a single point of failure.
+  - Availability set allows to run outside a single fault domain.
+  - Should have at least 2 instances of each role.
+  - Update Domain = For PaaS apps, Microsoft will try to update the apps for only a single Update Domain at a time.
+  - Maintenance is planned.
+  - Keep you applications across multiple update domains to avoid downtime.
+  - Maximum of 20 update domains per role service.
+  - Default = 5 update domains.
+  - Deployment Slots = staging copy, which allows to fast deployment.
 Easy roll-back.

 ### Business Continuity and Disaster Recovery
-- Business Continuity / Disaster Recovery (BC/DR): design applications for maximum availability.
-Read Acces Geo Redudant guarantees 99.99%.
-Thinks of tradeoffs, how much data loss is acceptable and how much downtime is acceptable.
-The 99.95% SLA is available for all tiers (Standard, Premium and Basic) except Free and Shared.
+- Business Continuity / Disaster Recovery (BC/DR):
+  - design applications for maximum availability.
+  - Read Acces Geo Redudant guarantees 99.99%.
+  - Think of tradeoffs, how much data loss is acceptable and how much downtime is acceptable.
+  - The 99.95% SLA is available for all tiers (Standard, Premium and Basic) except Free and Shared.
-- Hyper-V and Hyper-V Replica: Hyper-V Replica allows to have a replicated version of the virtual machine.
-Azure Site Recovery: allows the primary site to be the secondary if fail-over is required.
-Operates in a hybrid model.
-Between VMM and Azure.
-Between Hyper-V and Azure.
-Between on-premises sites.
-Azure Site Recovery allows you to automate the replication of virtual machines data whether they are in Azure, or on prem.
+- Hyper-V and Hyper-V Replica:
+  - Hyper-V Replica allows to have a replicated version of the virtual machine.
+  - Azure Site Recovery:
+    - Allows the primary site to be the secondary if fail-over is required.
+    - Operates in a hybrid model.
+    - Between VMM and Azure.
+    - Between Hyper-V and Azure.
+    - Between on-premises sites.
+    - Azure Site Recovery allows you to automate the replication of virtual machines data whether they are in Azure, or on prem.
-- Azure Backup for VMs: Use Azure backup to backup Azure Resource Manager VM's.
+- Azure Backup for VMs:
+  - Use Azure backup to backup Azure Resource Manager VM's.

 ### Azure Backup
-- Overview of Azure Backup: Azure Backup encrypts the backups in the cloud.
-No cost for data transmission into Azure.
-Full or incremental backups.
-File-level restore (instead of full restore).
-Azure Backup Vault: Recovery Services creates a Backup Vault for backups.
-Recommended to use different region.
-Requires vault credentials certificates and a passphrase.
-Limit of 1.7TB per volume can be backed up.
-Data Protection Manager: is part of system center.
-More powerfull backup solution.
-Supports bare meta recovery.
-Requires agent to be installed.
-Can be deployed on prem or in Azure.
-Overall limit of 500TB in an Azure Storage account.
+- Overview of Azure Backup:
+  - Azure Backup encrypts the backups in the cloud.
+  - No cost for data transmission into Azure.
+  - Full or incremental backups.
+  - File-level restore (instead of full restore).
+  - Azure Backup Vault: Recovery Services creates a Backup Vault for backups.
+  - Recommended to use different region.
+  - Requires vault credentials certificates and a passphrase.
+  - Limit of 1.7TB per volume can be backed up.
+  - Data Protection Manager:
+    - Is part of system center.
+    - More powerfull backup solution.
+    - Supports bare meta recovery.
+    - Requires agent to be installed.
+    - Can be deployed on prem or in Azure.
+    - Overall limit of 500TB in an Azure Storage account.

 ### Azure Automation
 - Azure SDK for PowerShell, connect you azure account to PowerShell, PowerShell has more options than the portal, works with storage, vm's, etc.